mebusy/notes/dev_notes/vim.md

         - A very common macro is `{!}fmt` (reformat the current paragraph).
  - Another useful ex command is `:so` (short for `:source`).
     - This reads the contents of a file as *a series of commands*.
+ - The @ command is probably the most obscure vi command.
+    - @ executes the contents of a register as if it were a *vi* or *ex* command.

 ---